jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/reinstalling-a-subcloud-with-redfish-platform-management-service.rst

-    You can also monitor detailed logging of the subcloud installation and bootstrapping by monitoring the following log file on the active controller in the Central Cloud:
+    You can also monitor detailed logging of the subcloud installation and bootstrapping by monitoring the following log file on the active controller in the Central cloud:

     -   /var/log/dcmanager/ansible/subcloud1_playbook_output.log